 Small businesses need to borrow money to cover cash flow gaps, have additional working capital, or finance growth and expansion.
-It’s important for business owners to carefully prepare a loan application to increase their chances of approval.
-To help, we spoke with industry experts who shared their best small business loan application tips.
+It’s important for business owners to carefully prepare to increase their chances of getting a business loan.
+To help, we spoke with industry experts who shared their short-term business loan application tips.

 Here are 25 small business loan tips according to experts: